syl20bnr/spacemacs/README.md

 *After* you have completed the [install process below](#install), it is also recommended to add the [osx layer][] to your [dotfile][].
 Install instructions are available in the [osx layer][] documentation.

-Note that the `emacs-mac-port` server behaves differently than the regular Emacs server which in particular **DOES NOT** allow multi-tty if you start GUI i.e. you can't connect to the Emacs GUI server with `emacsclient` but server-client works if you start from terminal(TTY-only).
-Details can be found on the emacs-mac-port [README][emacs-mac-port-server].

 ### Windows